 2. Quadbiking in Swakopmund

 Pack sunblock and a healthy craving for adrenaline.
 Take yourself to Swakopmund for a thrilling quadbiking joy ride through the rolling curves of the Namib desert.
 Still hungry for more?
-Swakopmund is a playground of adventure activities.
+There are tons of thrilling activities in Swakopmund to experience.
 Sandboarding, paragliding, scenic flights; if it makes you scream from a self-inflicted adrenaline rush - you can do it in Swakopmund.
 It isn't called the adventure capital of Namibia for nothing!

 3. Fish River Canyon